Want to get updates to your mailbox? 📬

 $50 in sales from campaign Ă· $10 ad spend x 100% = 500% target ROAS

-To use Target ROAS bidding, you need enough data for Google’s machine learning algorithm to make informed bidding decisions.
+To use Target ROAS bidding, you need enough data for Google’s machine learning to make informed bidding decisions.
 Most campaign types need at least 20 conversions in the past 45 days.
 Search campaigns need at least 15 conversions in the past 30 days.
 However, Google recommends that you have at least 50 conversions in the past 30 days.

-Maximize conversions
+Maximize Conversions

 Maximize conversions is one of the simplest bidding strategies that Google Ads offers.